NREL/OCHRE/docs/source/ControllerIntegration.rst

 .. [#] 'Self-Consumption' mode, sometimes referred to as minimizing grid import, only applies for homes with PV and a battery.
          This strategy will charge the battery when PV production is larger than electricty consumption and vice versa.

-Ligthing and Other
+Lighting and Other
 -----------------------------
 ================================  ============  ============================================================================
 Control Command                   Units         Description
 ================================  ============  ============================================================================
 Load Fraction                     unitless      Adjust the scheduled power consumption.
-Can apply to both electric and gas.
+Can apply to both electric and gas
-P Setpoint                        kW            Set electric power setpoint Gas Setpoint                      therms/hour   Set gas power setpoint
+P Setpoint                        kW            Set electric power setpoint
+Gas Setpoint                      therms/hour   Set gas power setpoint [#]_
 ================================  ============  ============================================================================
+.. [#] Most useful for modeling backup gas generators

 External Model Signals
 ------------------------------